Databricks

 * **Immediate Cleanup**: remove resources not detected in the latest successful run.

-* **No Cleanup**: keep resources even if no longer detected.
+* **No Cleanup**: keep resources even if they are no longer detected.

 For cleanup semantics, see [Resource Sponsorship in Euno](/developer-reference/technical-concepts/resource-sponsorship-and-cleanup-in-euno.md).